marsdrums/test-tutorial/visual-quality/index.md

 https://github.com/user-attachments/assets/a7db5010-202c-446e-992e-39d732dcecb9

 As you can see, decreasing the cutoff value resembles a mass increase.
-Since we have our butterworth coefficients calculator exposed, we cen go a step further and assign different cutoff values to each particle.
-I reworked slightly to coefficients calculator and the biquad filter to read from matrices the coefficient values.
+Since we have our Butterworth coefficients calculator exposed, we can go a step further and assign different cutoff values to each particle.
+I slightly reworked the coefficients calculator and the biquad filter to read from matrices the coefficient values.

 The coefficient calculator has been turned into a {jit.gen.codebox} to operate on matrices, but the code stays the same.

 ![](./images/visual-quality_098.png)

-And in the biquad computation coefficients are no longer provided as params, but as matrices.
+And in the biquad computation, coefficients are no longer provided as params but as matrices.

 ![](./images/visual-quality_099.png)

-With control over individual cutoff values, you can differenciate the objects behavior.
-In the patch below, i had fun generating random cutoff values (in the range [2;4]), and then i tried to assign progressively increasing cutoff values (from left to right).
-With this degree of control, you can create very intresting animations.
+With control over individual cutoff values, you can differentiate the object's behavior.
+In the patch below, I had fun generating random cutoff values (in the range [2;4]), and then I tried to assign progressively increasing cutoff values (from left to right).
+With this degree of control, you can create very interesting animations.

 https://github.com/user-attachments/assets/20d97fc4-999a-4f2f-a23d-76a5b91b9b0c

 Filters are an excellent tool for enhancing the appearance of complex object motion, with Butterworth filters being especially well-suited for this purpose.
 Much like motion functions, filters allow you to smooth a motion path by providing a linear motion as input, producing results that naturally reflect physically plausible behavior.
 However, this approach to motion smoothing has a limitation: filters tend to introduce a slight delay in timing, reducing temporal precision.
 In the end, there’s no single best approach—each situation calls for the right tool to achieve the desired effect.

 It’s worth highlighting that Max provides a set of objects specifically crafted to simplify object motion management: {jit.anim.drive}, {jit.anim.path}, and {jit.anim.node}.
 These objects are ideal for high-level motion control, as they can be adjusted through intuitive, meaningful parameters.
-Additionally, there’s a set of external objects called “ease” that provides tools for defining motion functions without needing to dive deeply into the underlying math.
+Additionally, a set of external objects called “ease” provides tools for defining motion functions without needing to dive deeply into the underlying math.
 Max, as always, is a highly modular, multi-level programming environment, allowing you to find solutions that best suit your needs.

 ## Motion blur